Back to ViTs Hub

 Introduction

-In 2020, Dosovitskiy et al. posed a provocative question: can a pure Transformer, applied directly to sequences of image patches, match or surpass convolutional neural networks at image classification?
-The answer -- Vision Transformer (ViT) -- demonstrated that with sufficient data, the same architecture that powers GPT and BERT can achieve state-of-the-art results in computer vision.
+In 2020, Dosovitskiy et al. asked whether a pure Transformer, applied directly to sequences of image patches, could match convolutional neural networks at image classification.
+The resulting Vision Transformer (ViT) showed that with enough data, the same architecture behind GPT and BERT reaches state-of-the-art accuracy in computer vision.

 Image as Sequence